 Naturally, our work overlaps with Crump and Gospodinov (2022) and the debate on the number of term structure factors.
-Both papers highlight that the number of factors for a panel of discount bonds depends on the metric and the objective that is studied and that the first three PCA factors, commonly referred to as level, slope and curvature, might not be sufficient to represent the cross-section of bond returns.
+Both papers highlight that the number of factors for a panel of discount bonds depends on the metric and the objective that is studied and that the first three PCA factors, commonly referred to as level, slope and curvature, might not be sufficient to represent the crosssection of bond returns.
 Crump and Gospodinov (2022) assume a potential factor structure for a given panel of discount bond returns, and they show how the eigenvalues and eigenvectors are affected by the mechanical cross-sectional overlapping structure.
 They argue that the explained variation in excess returns might not be informative about the underlying number of factors.
 We confirm their finding, and argue that selecting the number of asset pricing factors should also be based on other asset pricing metrics.
 We show that Sharpe ratio and pricing error metrics suggest two factors in addition to level, slope and curvature.
 We also show that these two additional factors are crucial for explaining out-of-sample excess returns of the traded Treasury bonds, instead of a panel of discount bonds.
+The level, slope and curvature are the first three factors, because they are the optimal first three basis functions for approximating smooth functions.
+However, they are not sufficient, as the discount bond return curve is more complex than a second order polynomial type function.
+We need four factors in excess returns, which implies five factors in the returns, to adequately capture the functional form and moments of the cross-section.
 Crump and Gospodinov (2022) prove that the shape of the loadings of principal components is structural for problems when the cross-section has a mechanical overlapping dependency structure.
 We provide further insights into why the loadings of PCA factors take the form of polynomial functions with increasing degrees.
 Our paper provides an ordering of the optimal sparse non-parametric basis functions for discount bond excess return curves.
 The key element is that these curves are smooth.
 Crump and Gospodinov (2022) interpret smoothness as local cross-sectional correlations.
 We use a functional analytic perspective.
-The fact that good models for the term structure are sufficiently smooth, and that polynomial type basis functions provide the best approximations for this function space, explains why the observed factor structure arises in the first place.
+The fact that good models for the term structure are sufficiently smooth, and that polynomial type basis functions provide the best approximations for this function space. explains why the observed factor structure arises in the first place.3

 Our paper is complementary to the literature on bond price and yield forecasting.
 The starting point of the forecasting literature is a low dimensional representation of the cross-section of Treasury bonds, for example, in terms of factors or a small number of discount bonds.
 The future yields or returns of this low dimensional representation are predicted using prior information, which allows to test important economic statements like the spanning or expectation hypotheses.
 Examples of work in this regard are Cochrane and Piazzesi (2005), Cooper and Priestley (2008), Ludvigson and Ng (2009, 2010), Duffee (2013), Cieslak and Povala (2015), Greenwood and Vayanos (2014), Filipović, Larsson, and Trolle (2017), Bauer and Hamilton (2018), and many others.
-Our cross-sectional factor model provides a low dimensional representation of the cross-section, which can be used as a forecasting target.
-Such forecasts would allow to study the conditional SDF representation and conditional time-varying risk premiums implied by our cross-sectional factors.
-Forecasting means conditional modeling in the time dimension by estimating the conditional moments of factors using prior information sets.
-The focus of this paper is on conditional cross-sectional factor modeling.
-We describe the cross-sectional information, that is, the factor betas, as a function of time-varying cross-sectional information.
-These two dimensions of conditional modeling complement each other, and are analogous to the two complementary approaches in equity modeling of capturing conditional cross-sectional information with firm characteristics and estimating time-varying risk premiums by predicting factors with macroeconomic time-series.
+Our cross-sectional factor model provides a low dimensional representation of the cross-section of Treasury